Garuda Indonesia: Corruption case

-On 22 June 2022, Attorney General's Office of Indonesia stated that it is finishing its investigation of corruption on the purchase of CRJ-1000 and ATR72-600 aircraft which is breaking the law.
-Setijo Awibowo, the Vice President of Strategic Management, Agus Wahjudo, the Executive Project Manager of Aircraft Delivery and ex-Vice President of Treasury Management Albert Burhan is the suspect in the case.
+On 22 June 2022, the Attorney General's Office of Indonesia said it was finishing its investigation of corruption in the purchase of CRJ-1000 and ATR 72-600 aircraft.
+Setijo Awibowo, the Vice President of Strategic Management, Agus Wahjudo, the Executive Project Manager of Aircraft Delivery and ex-vice President of Treasury Management Albert Burhan are suspects in the case.
 Emirsyah Satar, the CEO during the alleged corruption, has been arrested for another corruption case.
 The loss for Indonesia is reported to be US$609 million.